 Bias aside, I think they’re wrong.
 I do think that the twist, which comes in this issue, wasn’t one of the most shocking twists, but it definitely played well.

-There was already a seed planted to his [Jason’s] possible turn on GRAIL.
+There was already a seed planted to Jason’s possible turn on GRAIL.

 The art in this issue is overall stunning.
-Sergio Davila (artist) definitely has an eye for the wonderful.
+Sergio Davila definitely has an eye for the wonderful.
 There are a few panels that the faces seem a little wonky, but overall it’s top-notch.
-Sergio is complimenting James’ story, and is giving great splashes.
-I think one of the best in this issue was Grail versus Wonder Woman,
+Davila is complimenting Robinson’s story, and is giving great splashes.
+I think one of the best in this issue was Grail versus Wonder Woman…

-Their [Grail and Diana] confrontation has been building for a year, when the last we saw of Grail was at the end of the mega event DARKSEID WAR.
-This is what I love about comics, when something has been left open to exploit [reasonably] down the line, and a writer like James comes along and does just that.
+Their — Grail and Diana — confrontation has been building for a year, when the last we saw of Grail was at the end of the mega event DARKSEID WAR.
+This is what I love about comics, when something has been left open to exploit reasonably down the line, and a writer like Robinson comes along and does just that.

 A few of the standout moments in the issue were:

 All in all, this issue was great.
-I’m super stoked that James is back, and doing a book that’s got tones of potential.
+I’m super stoked that Robinson is back, and doing a book that’s got tons of potential.
 I surely be picking this up now.
 Everything about this issue was all around well done.
-I give WONDER WOMAN #34 a 3.8 out of 5.

 Make sure to stop through your local comic shop and pick up a copy, and WONDER WOMAN #35 will fly onto shelves Wednesday, November 22nd,